What Is a Limited Liability Partnership?

 The partnership must register specifically as an LLP, filing a form as a "limited liability partnership" or a similar type of declaration.
 The partnership should also create a partnership agreement to spell out how the partnership will be run and what happens in various circumstances.

-Most states allow all professionals to form LLPs, but a few states limit the ability to form an LLP to just accountants and attorneys.
+Most states allow all professionals to form LLPs, but a few states limit the ability to form an LLP to only certain professions.

 Not all states recognize "foreign LLPs," those that are formed in other states.
 These states might treat your LLP as a general partnership instead, which can affect issues of liability there.